Haritima-Manchanda/Pong-Game-Raspberry-Pi/README.md

 ## PROJECT IMPLEMENTATION

 ### 1. STEP 1: Connecting our Pi's

-    Since we are all at home right now, our Raspberry Pi/s are behind a firewall.
+Since we are at homes, our Raspberry Pi/s are behind a firewall.
 To circumvent this we will use a feature of ssh that allows us to set up tunnels to redirect a port on our machine to a port on a remote machine and vice-versa.
 Our application will support operation in both client and server mode, but one side will have to act as the server.
 The side that is acting as the server will redirect a port on go.eecis.udel.edu to a port on their local machine.
 The side that is acting as the client will redirect a port on their machine to a port on go.eecis.udel.edu.
 Then the client machine will connect to localhost/port and the magic of ssh will redirect it to the server's raspberry Pi.
     An example:

 On the server side, the user executes this command: